stevenpawley/stacbuildr/docs/reference/raster_from_file.md

 - sample_size:

-  (integer, optional) Maximum number of pixels to sample when calculating statistics.
-Helps speed up processing for large rasters.
+  (integer, optional) Number of pixels to sample per band when calculating statistics.
+If NULL, all pixels are used.
-  Default is NULL (use all pixels).

 ## Value